Enjoying the Great Outdoors: Training Your Dog for Fun

 Engaging in outdoor games is a fun way to improve your dog's fitness levels.
 Games like running, chasing, or obstacle courses can help improve their cardiovascular health, agility, and overall stamina.
 Mix in activities that encourage your dog to use their natural instincts, such as scent games or hide and seek.
 These games not only provide physical exercise but also mental stimulation.

-6.3 Monitoring your dog's health during active sessions
+6.3 Monitoring your dog's health during sessions

 7. Troubleshooting Common Challenges